Green Papaya Curry

 - Scotch Bonnet Pepper

-How To Make Papaya Curry?
+How To Make Green Papaya Curry

 - Cut the papaya in half lengthwise, using a sharp knife peel the thin green skin off the papaya,